10 Snakes That Indulge In Cannibalism

 Source: iNaturalist user Christoph Moning – CC BY 4.0

-This snake devours all in its path, including wood mice, Algerian sand racers and European rabbits.
+This mildly venomous snake devours all in its path, including wood mice, Algerian sand racers and European rabbits.
 Cannibalism is the next logical step, one which it gladly takes.
-Montpellier snakes live in Spain and Portugal, and are confident and adventurous, moving around in full view.
-They like to skirt over warm rock walls and are mainly active during the day.
+Montpellier snakes live in virtually all of Spain, where they’re the 2nd longest native snake, regularly exceeding 2 metres.
+They’re a confident and adventurous species, moving around freely in full view.

-The montpellier snake has a no holds barred, anything goes philosophy, and this extends to eating members of its own species.
-They’re willing to try anything once, or maybe dozens of times if they enjoy it.
+The Montpellier snake has a no holds barred, anything goes philosophy, and this extends to eating members of its own species.
+This Spanish snake is willing to try anything once, or maybe dozens of times if it approves.

 8 Western Galapagos racer